brodieaustin/avalon-novel/index.markdown

 "Please, your majesty, I would prefer that we not talk about those events in great detail.
 Even now, I find those memories to be very distressing."

-"Of course, we should focus on the past.
+"Of course, we should focus on the present.
 Or better yet the future."

 He smiled again, "Yes, I like that idea very much.
 Do you care to sit?
-I am agraid that I must finish this reading, but I would still very much appreciate the company."
+I am afraid that I must finish this reading, but I would still very much appreciate the company."

-She felt very rigid and formal, which contradicted the feelings she still assocaited with this boy after so many years.
+She felt very rigid and formal, which contradicted the feelings she still associated with this boy after so many years.
+He seemed very changed now, serious and reflective.
+He was immersed in whatever he was reading.
+She tried to furtively glance at the text but it was written in a language she did not recognize.
+She sat next to him in silence, listening to night time sounds, feeling peaceful for the first time in a while.

+He closed the book and it disappeared into the pocket of his long robes.
+He turned to her and asked, "How do you find the citadel?"

+"It is not what I was expecting."

+"In what way?"

+She wondered, before she replied, how much she should weigh her words.
+"It is larger, more grand in scale than I imagined."

+"You assumed that the priesthood would live in more modest surroundings."

+"Perhaps.
+I assumed austere, and there is something austere about the place, at least what I've seen.
+But there is...ambition in what I see too?"

+His face turned into an odd expression.
+She wasn't sure if it was curiosity or offense, "Hmm, ambition.
+Interesting.
+Ambition to what end?"

+"I cannot say, only being a visitor for a few hours."

+"So you think the priesthood should not be ambitious.
+Certainly the monarchy is ambitous, is it not?"

+"Explain your meaning, I do not follow."

+"No I don't suppose you would." he replied, almost muttering, but she could make out the words.
+"Only in the last few years, the kingdom has expanded, seized new territory, has it not?"

+"We've come to understandings with some of the outlying houses yes.
+In fact this is something I'm rather proud of.
+My father could never convince the lords of these houses to join the kingdom."

+"Or didn't want to..." he replied.

+"Perhaps.
+But I feel you are trying to imply or suggest something, but aren't speaking plainly."

+"Me?
+No, your highness, I am merely engaging in conversation with an old friend, who happens to be the most powerful individual in the kingdom."

+"The former High Priest may have begged to differ."

+"Perhaps.
+And perhaps the new one will as well."

+This last comment stoked her curiousity and interest.
+She leaned in to him.
+"Do you know who will be chosen as the next High Priest?
+This is news I should very much like to know."

+"Yes, many would.
+And only a few know."

+She looked at him shrewdly, "So maybe you do you.
+But aren't at libery to say."

+"We are..."

+She stepped in, "Bound by strict codes.
+Yes, I have heard of nothing but your codes since we arrived."

+"The codes are important.
+There wouldn't be a priesthood without the codes.
+They make us who we are."

+"And what are you, exactly?"

+"Protectors," was his simple reply.